List of highest-grossing Indian films in overseas markets: Malaysia

-Highest overseas gross by year
+Highest-grossing films by year

-International co-productions
+Highest-grossing international co-productions

 The following films are international co-productions between Indian and non-Indian film studios.
 Films shot primarily in Indian languages are included on the lists above, as well as listed below.
 Films shot primarily in non-Indian languages are excluded from most of the lists above, but included on the list below.